has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> The ultimate object of study for geometry is the qualitative behavior of singularities.
+> It is always a mistake to try to reduce a multi-dimensional subject to a one-dimensional path.
 >
-> — *René Thom* (Mathematics)
+> — *William P. Thurston* (Geometry and Topology)
 <!-- /DAILY QUOTE -->